 Overall, behavioural epigenetics does seem to be a promising area of research.
-Although behavioural epigenetics is an exceedingly young area of research, one article even compares behavioural epigenetics to being an embryo, already a plethora of information has been discovered, and scientists are only scraping the surface.
+Although behavioural epigenetics is an exceedingly young area of research, with one article even comparing behavioural epigenetics to being an embryo, already a plethora of information has been discovered, and scientists are only scraping the surface.
 Behavioural epigenetics could play a pivotal role in preventing multitudes of medical issues and social issues which are debilitating to society.